Two livestock projects show how research can help emergency agencies deliver more relief per dollar.

 Migrating herds and herders are plagued not only by shortages of water, pasture and fodder, but also by livestock diseases, to which exhausted and malnourished livestock easily fall prey.
 Diseases in a drought from 1995 to 1997 in Africa’s Horn, for example, killed an astonishing one-third to one-half of the all cattle of pastoral communities of southern Ethiopia and northern Kenya.

 The improved understanding of the nomad’s dilemma obtained in this research revealed a number of opportunities being missed.
 Early-warning systems could help herders prepare for droughts by enabling them to sell animals in a coordinated fashion rather than in distress sales.
 Improved health care could save many animals stressed by drought.
 Working together, pastoralists could manage their herds to avoid over-grazing.
 This research project uses a biophysical model to predict forage availability; the forage map is updated every 10 days and forage availability is predicted three months down the line.
 (Visit the Teas A&M website to see these maps.)
 Using satellite radio, project scientists are able to upload this early warning information onto World Space Radio, which disseminates the information to scientists and animal owners in remote areas.
 (Mobile phones will be used for the same in the near future.)
+For more helpful tips and advice, you can visit here at 명품 레플리카.

 Click here for the ILRI publication Coping Mechanisms and Their Efficiency in Disaster-Prone Pastoral Systems of the Greater Horn of Africa: Effects of the 1995–97 Drought and the 1997–98 El Niño Rains and the Responses of Pastoralists and Livestock, a project report published in 2000 by ILRI, A-AARNET and GL-CRSP LEWS (Global Livestock-Collaborative Research Support Program Livestock Early Warning System).
 Or email the ILRI coordinator of A-AARNET, Dr Jean Ndikumana at email@example.com.